Kwanelehadeb/AWS-Re-Start-Journey/projects/AWS chatbot/Ec2Quizbot.md

 ## How it works (high level)
 - Amazon Lex handles the NLP: it maps user phrases to intents and returns the configured response.
-- For the quiz, I used intents and conditional response logic to check answers and branch the conversation.
+- For the quiz, we used intents and conditional response logic to check answers and branch the conversation.
 - Testing and iteration were done in the Lex console where I tried many example phrases and simulated quiz runs.

 ---

 ## Testing and validation
-I validated the bot by:
+we validated the bot by:
 - Running the Lex test console and triggering quiz-related utterances.
 - Submitting correct and incorrect answers to verify the responses.
 - Ensuring the conversation progressed smoothly from question to feedback to the next step.